-Loading your AR15 rifle magazines with ammo and shoving them into the mag well of your AR seems like a simple task, and for the most part, it is.
-However, I have seen too many mistakes, made by shooters, when they are loading their AR for a match.
 In a competitive match, the shooter starts with an empty weapon.
 The Range Officer tells the shooter “Make Ready”.
 The shooter can then do whatever they want to get the gun loaded up and ready to go.
-The most common practice is to just shove a full 30 round magazine into the gun, rack the charging handle and hope for the best.
+The most common practice is to just shove a full 30 round magazine into the gun, rack the charging handle, and hope for the best.
 When the Range Officer hits the timer and it beeps, the shooter begins their course of fire.
 They raise the gun up to their shoulder and click.
 They pull the trigger and nothing happens.
-In some cases the magazine falls out onto the ground.
+In some cases, the magazine falls out onto the ground.

 What happened here?
 It should have worked.
-It works every time when they are at the shooting line on the range.
-It worked at home.
-Well it has nothing to do with where you did it now or before.
+It works every time when they are at the shooting line on the range, and it worked at home.
+Well, it has nothing to do with where they did it now or before.
 The issue arises when people do not understand the problem.
-The problem is how you are loading the magazine into the gun.
+The problem is how they are loading the magazine into the gun.

-When you load a magazine full to the brim with ammo, the magazine spring is fully compressed.
+When loading AR-15 rifle magazines full to the brim with ammo, the magazine spring is fully compressed.
 There is little to no room left when you shove that magazine on a closed bolt.
 With the bolt closed, it pushes all 30 rounds further down into the magazine.
 Often the magazine you are using does not have enough room to compensate for this and the magazine catch does not engage with the magazine.
 So what happens?
 You think the magazine is seated when it is not.
 With the magazine improperly seated, the bolt cannot strip off the first round and feed it into the chamber.
 You have now created a malfunction.

 There is another method I have seen many people take in loading their AR.
-They will look at the top of the full 30 magazine before inserting it and chambering a round.
-They are looking at the double stack of bullets.
-They take note which side the top bullet is on.
+They will look at the top of the full 30-round magazine before inserting it and chambering a round.
+They look at the double stack of bullets and take note of which side the top bullet is on.
 After inserting and chambering the first round, the shooter removes that magazine and looks to make sure the top bullet is now on the opposite side of the starting bullet.
 This way they know that a round was stripped off the magazine.

 I prefer to simply do a press check or brass check.
 I will pull back my charging handle ever so slightly so that I can see brass coming out of the chamber.
 Then I release the charging handle.
 Be careful in doing this, sometimes the bolt wont properly seat.
 It is important to check your ejection port and if needed press the forward assist button to get the bolt to close all the way.

-I hope these techniques have shown you some options in loading your AR Rifle and maybe you learned something new.
+I hope these techniques have shown you some options in loading AR-15 rifle magazines and maybe you learned something new.
 Give them a try and do so safely.
 Remember the firearm safety rules.

 Nicholas Chen is a firearm aficionado.
 Growing up in California, He learned about firearms and hunted with his father growing up in Southern California.
 Once he moved out to Pennsylvania and then spent a few years in New York State, he learned to truly appreciate firearms and the second amendment.
 It was in New York State where he became a USPSA competitive shooter and learned about 3Gun.
 He is an avid fan of running and gunning.
 Nicholas is a fan of pretty much anything that shoots although the slicked-up race guns are what interests him the most.
 Having spent time with FFLs and other friends with NFA items he has begun his collection of NFA items and has learned that everything should be suppressed and full auto where possible and legal.